ngolebiewski/go-pong/readme.md

 A minimal implementation of Pong in Go.
 Theoretically, to present in a short talk where I will live code Pong.

+CONTROLS:
+Player 1: up/down with w/s
+Player 2: up/down with up arrow/down arrow
+Space/Enter: serve ball
+Reset: r
+Quit: click on X on upper left

-Fun, as Go is primarily used as a backend language.
+Fun, as Go is known as a backend language.

-An aside.,,

-Goal is to extend 'Pong' so the AI controlling player 2 will have pithy remarks for Player 1, i.e. "I beat Gary Kasparov, Deep Blue, and now I will beat you."

 	// Hit space to start ball -- start state
 	// -> make function to restart ball